Bebo-K-S/Hospital_Management_System-Revisited/README.md

 # Hospital_Management_System-Revisited
 Revisiting an old project developed in my first year in university.

-This program lets Doctors, Nurses, and receptionists to be able to access key features for their daily lives
+This program lets Doctors, Nurses, receptionists and admins to be able to access key features for their daily lives

 # What each user is capable of doing